Last Updated on May 12, 2023 by Karl Thompson

 - Stephen Ball – The 1988 Education Act gave middle class parents more choice

-- Why do Working Class Kids Lack Aspiration (Broad support for Cultural Capital Theory)
+- Why do Working Class Kids Lack Aspiration (Broad support for Cultural Capital Theory).

 Positive Evaluations of Cultural Capital Theory

-- Cultural capital seems more relevant now with neoliberal education policies – marketisation (and free schools) gave parents and schools more freedom – middle class parents and schools use this freedom to exlude the working classes.
+- Cultural capital seems more relevant now with neoliberal education policies – marketisation (and free schools) gave parents and schools more freedom – middle class parents and schools use this freedom to exclude the working classes.

 - Unlike cultural deprivation theory Bourdieu etc. do not see working class culture as inferior or blame the working classes for the failure of their children.

 - The theory links inside and outside school factors – middle class families and middle class schools work together to exclude working class children (especially see Ball’s idea about the school-parent alliance).

 - The theory may be more relevant now with the establishment of Free Schools – Only middle class parents really have the cultural capital necessary to set up Free Schools.